Last Updated on November 28, 2023

 Why use this approach at work?
 Work can at times become repetitive or monotonous, no matter how much you love it.
 But try to add a dash of fun to it and suddenly you energise the whole workplace.
 Hum to yourself while replying to your email, make silly sounds when writing boring codes and suddenly everything seems so much brighter!

 Children allow themselves to imagine

 This point follows from the previous ones.
-Children are not restrained by constraints of reality.
+The constraints of reality do not restrain children.
 They can turn a piece of twig to Thor’s hammer, or become rulers of the Frozen Realm by just wearing white clothes.
 They let their imagination run free.
 Children can take everyday things and turn them into something grander.

 Why use this approach at work?
 Imagination and innovation are two sides of the same coin.
 If we do not imagine, we can never create.
 If we don’t look at a phone and and wonder if it can function as a computer too, a smartphone could never get born.

 There are numerous ways by which you could get inspired by children and numerous reasons why you ought to approach your work like a child.
 But it really, it is just lightening up a bit.
 It is about having enough passion for everything you do to attempt it with your whole heart, is about having enough detachment to not let failures become obstacles to life.

 So go ahead, smile a little, laugh a little, have a little fun.
 Observe, experiment, question, fail and win- and celebrate it all.
 Approach your work like a child to create a work culture you (and everyone at your workplace) is proud of.
 Don’t let growing up come in the way of being a child.

 PS: “Approach your work like a child” was written based on inputs from Mahesh & Udhay – through and through children at heart 🙂 !

 Have a video request?
 Simply send us a message.